EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 The presented approach should take into consideration the risk of compromise of group members.
 Such a risk is reduced when multicast groups are deployed in physically secured locations, like lighting inside office buildings.
 The adoption of key management schemes for secure revocation and renewal of security contexts and group keying material should be considered.

-As stated in {{sec-requirements}}, it is important to adopt a group key management scheme that SHOULD update the security context and keying material in the group, before a new endpoint joins the group or after a currently present endpoint leaves the group.
+As stated in {{sec-requirements}}, it is RECOMMENDED to adopt a group key management scheme that updates the security context and keying material in the group, before a new endpoint joins the group or after a currently present endpoint leaves the group.
 This is necessary in order to preserve backward security and forward security in the multicast group.

 Especially in dynamic, large-scale, multicast groups where endpoints can join and leave at any time, it is important that the considered group key management scheme is efficient and highly scalable with the group size, in order to limit the impact on performance due to the security context and keying material update.